Software that will boost your Page Speed and increase rankings

 Page speed standards matter for at least two reasons.

 First, users are impatient and have increasingly higher standards about site performance.
 They typically won’t wait around for more than a few seconds for a page to load and become interactive.
 And if it doesn’t load or if it isn’t very responsive, they won’t just bounce for that particular session.
 Oftentimes, they are gone for good - you won’t get a second chance to impress them.
-Research has shown that the stress response to delays in mobile speed, for example, are greater than waiting in the checkout line at a physical store.
-Understand that page speed is a foundational aspect of good user experience.
+Research has shown that the stress response to delays in mobile speed, for example, is greater than waiting in the checkout line at a physical store.
+Understand that page speed is a foundational aspect of a good user experience.
 It’s typically the thing a lot of people “feel” about your online brand.
 Speed often determines whether customers can find your brand, trust your website, and buy from you.

 Second, Google is struggling to keep up with an internet that's quickly expanding in size and complexity.
 They have a limited amount of resources to fulfill their mission of “organizing the world’s information in an accessible and useful way”.
 That means their time is fleeting on your website.
 They have a crawl budget.
 If you want to make the most of it, if you want more pages crawled and indexed, you need to architect a site that loads quickly.